Nastel/tnt4j-streams-ibm-b2bi/README.md

 ## Running manually from IDE
 * in `ibm-b2bi` module run JUnit test suite named `AllB2BiStreamTests`

-## Running the test in local enviroment
+## Running the test in local environment

-Its handy to check parser configuration before deploying to Sterling mashine.
-To do so run runTest.bat and check the logs generated and jkoolcloud to see that listener behaves like expected.
-Ensure that you've changed TOKEN in tnt4j.properties.
-Test event's situated in samples/B2Bi/events.
+Its handy to check parser configuration before deploying it to Sterling machine.
+To do so run `runTest.bat/runTest.sh` and check the logs generated either jKoolCloud to see that listener behaves like expected.
+Ensure that you've changed TOKEN in `tnt4j.properties`.
+Test events situated in `samples/B2Bi/events` directory.
 You could add or change these as you like.
-Edit *.bat script if you properties or events elsewhere.
+Edit `bat/sh` script if your environment configuration properties values are different.